-Almost everyone has had a headache at one time or another.
-In fact, if someone told you they had never experienced a headache, wouldn’t you find it hard to believe?
+Almost everyone has had a head pain at one time or another.
+In fact, if someone told you they had never experienced head pain, wouldn’t you find it hard to believe?
 The head is one of the most common sites of pain in the entire body.
-Headaches have been described in multiple ways:
+Headaches can display in multiple ways:

-The pain may be in one part of the face or skull or all over the entire head.
-Headaches may arise spontaneously or may come about after activity or exercise.
+In addition, the pain may be in one part of the face or skull or all over the entire head.
+Head pains may arise spontaneously or may come about after activity or exercise.
 They may happen once or twice and never again for a long time, or they may be chronic with or without attacks increasing in intensity.

-Medication overuse headaches or rebound headaches happen when you take too much pain medication and, in turn, it causes a headache that is worse than the original headache.
+Medication overuse headaches or rebound headaches happen when you take too much pain medication and, in turn, it causes a head pain that is worse than the original head pain.

 Here is a list of 17 different kinds of headaches: